Norway extends coronavirus restrictions until April 13

-OSLO (Reuters) - Norway on Tuesday extended restrictions on a range of public and private institutions due to the coronavirus pandemic until April 13, including the closure of schools and nurseries.
+OSLO (Reuters) - Norway on Tuesday extended curbs on a range of public and private institutions until April 13, including the closure of schools and nurseries, to try to halt the spread of the coronavirus.

 “The measures we have imposed appear to be slowing transmission of the virus, but we need more time to see what effect they are having,” Prime Minister Erna Solberg told a news conference.

-The restrictions, which also include refusing entry to foreigners who do not live and work in the Nordic country and forbidding people to go to their cabins if they have one, were initially imposed until March 26.
+The restrictions, which also include refusing entry to foreigners who do not live and work in the Nordic country and forbidding people to go to their mountain cabins if they have one, were initially imposed until March 26.

 With the decision, Norway is joining fellow Nordic country Denmark in prolonging the restrictions until after the Easter holiday.